© 2020 All rights reserved Fanconi Hope Charitable Trust. Registered Charity Number 1126894.

 - FARF has prepared two helpful fact sheets about squamous cell carcinoma to share with your dentist and ear, nose and throat (ENT) specialist.
 FARF recommend that you take a fact sheet with you to every dentist and ENT visit.

-- Mouthwash: “The oral surgeon and FA expert who spoke at an FA Adult Meeting in Portland in 2011 repeated the consistent advice we have heard for years.
-If you are affected by FA, do NOT use a mouthwash that contains alcohol, as the toxic consequences present an unacceptable risk”. see also Alcohol and FA page.
+- With regard to choice of mouthwash, the oral surgeon and FA expert who spoke at an FA Adult Meeting in Portland in 2011 repeated the consistent advice we have heard for years.
+If you are affected by FA, do NOT use a mouthwash that contains alcohol, as the toxic consequences present an unacceptable risk”.
+See also Alcohol and FA page.

 - Advice from the MD Anderson Cancer Center, University of Texas (2009): Oral Care for Cancer Patients.